Chandan9898Kumar/maching_coding/src/JavaScript/JAVASCRIPT_BASED_QUESTIONS/JavaScript_Based_Questions.md

 proxy.age = 33; // Can only access name property
 ```

-4. This example uses Proxy methods to delete properties.
+4. This example uses Proxy methods to `delete properties`.

 ```js
 const courseDetail = {